Gov. Daugaard To Appoint Judge Mark E. Salter To South Dakota Supreme Court

 “Judge Salter is a brilliant legal mind, and he will be an outstanding addition to our state’s highest court,” said Gov. Daugaard.
 “I also appreciate Judge Salter’s leadership of the veteran’s treatment court, and his commitment to new approaches to addressing the problems of addiction.”

 Salter will be the 51st justice in the history of the South Dakota Supreme Court.
-He will succeed Justice Glen A. Severson, w

-ho will retire in June after nine years on the Court.
+He will succeed Justice Glen A. Severson, who will retire in June after nine years on the Court.
 Like Justice Severson, Salter will represent the Second Supreme Court District, which is comprised of Minnehaha County.

 “I am honored to have the opportunity to continue my judicial service as a member of our Supreme Court,” Salter said.
 “I am grateful for Gov. Daugaard’s confidence, and I’m eager to begin serving the State of South Dakota on the Court.”